The buffer sets feature helps keep the buffer lists local and manageable when using jEdit in a multiple-View and multiple-EditPane environment.

 will clear the BufferSet of the current EditPane by performing a on all items except those buffers which are displayed in another active EditPane.

 The statusbar shows you which BufferSet scope is active (look for the letter "G", "E" or "V").
 Double-clicking on that will allow you to change the scope without going into global options.
 The BufferSet Scope can also be changed from> > .
-Changes to the bufferset scope affects all editpanes immediately.
+A change to the bufferset scope affects all editpanes immediately.